Ajatt-Tools/dictpopup/README.md

 After the program installation you need to create a database where the dictionary entries are read from.
 This is done via `dictpopup-create` which creates the database from all Yomichan dictionaries in the current directory.
 Without arguments it stores the database in the default location `~/.local/share/dictpopup` which is also the default search path.

+You can also include a frequency dictionary in there, but only one (it will give an error if you add more, because I don't think that mixing makes sense).

 ## Configuration
 Copy the example config `config.ini` of the repo to `~/.config/dictpopup/config.ini` and configure it according to your setup.